secworks/cmac/README.md

 This implementation uses the
 [AES block cipher](https://github.com/secworks/aes) with support for 128 and 256 bit keys.
 The ICV generated is 128 bit.

+## Status ##
+The core has been implemented and verified againt test vectors from IETF and NIST using testbench for testcases with zero, single and multiple block messages.
+Padding has been verified.
+The CMAC ICV generation works with 128 or 256 bit keys.

+The Core has been implemented in hardware (Altera and Xilinx FPGAs).

 ## Functionality ##